 Are School Marks Everything they are Made Out to Be???

 Have you ever been in conversation with another parent and that parent just goes on and on and on about how wonderful their child is in school as you sit there nodding your head and smiling, afraid to comment much?
-Or perhaps you read post after post from a friend of yours about their child making the honor role or that they are celebrating yet another A+.
+Or perhaps you read post after post from a friend of yours about their child making the honor roll or that they are celebrating yet another A+.
 Meanwhile, your own child’s marks are average or below average.
 Does this mean there is something to be concerned about?
 Does every child have to be gifted in school to be valued in society?
 Shouldn’t individual strengths be the focus?

-Okay, so your child is currently struggling with basic addition and subtraction math facts.
-The teacher has suggested flash cards or additional worksheets for your child, BUUUUUTTTT your child HATES these activities!
+Do you have a child currently struggling with basic addition and subtraction math facts?
+Perhaps the teacher has suggested flash cards or additional worksheets for your child.
+However, your child HATES these activities!
 Having a couple of kids myself in which assisting with homework has NOT been conducive to relationship building in any way whatsoever, I can so relate to the sick feeling a parent may get when a suggestion is made in which we know our child will shudder at.